xLeachimx/SAC-Tello/README.md

 faces first, then use them.
 - As encoding faces takes a long time, it is recommended to encode first, then connect to the drone as encoding time may exceed the drone's auto-shutoff limit.
-- If a `FaceEncoder` object detects a face it does not recognize it will attribute the name `unknown` to it.
+- If a `FaceRecognizer` object detects a face it does not recognize it will attribute the name `unknown` to it.
 - With recent update (>= version 0.1.1) detection is capable of realtime performance 30fps, with reasonable hardware.